Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 <ins>Skills</ins>
 - Critical Thinking and Analysis
 - Knowledge of Python
-    - Knowledge of TensorFlow/PyTorch and NumPy
+    - Knowledge of TensorFlow/PyTorch, NumPy and OpenCV
 - Deep Learning Architectures with a focus on Comptuer Vision Architectures
      - Linear Algebra and Probability for reading deep learning publications
 - Classical Computer Vision Techniques